-The latest episode of Garden Grooves takes us through late summer into autumn and right up to the present, with a selection of records that melt into the sun setting earlier every day...
+The latest episode of Garden Grooves takes us through the late summer into autumn and right up to the present day, with a selection of records that melt into the sun setting earlier with every passing day...

 If memory serves, it all started with some general lawn care and maintenance in the Northern Courtyard, and while toiling in the dead of the August heat, the sounds of peak-era jungle were the perfect prescription.
 This one's lodged prominently in the Parallax 100 for a reason.
 I've always loved the record's three-way overlap between hardcore ragga jungle, Parallel Universe-style futurism and subtle shades of r&b lingering just beneath the surface, which obviously dovetail quite nicely with my own musical obsessions.

-Becoming X wound up becoming the record of the month back in July, played over and over at the time.
-This was one more time for luck.
-I have no reservations with my assessment of the record as the Revolver of the nineties, which may or may not have been a controversial stance.
+Becoming X wound up becoming the record of the month back in July, played over and over and over at the time.
+This was one more time for luck!
+I have no reservations about my idea of the record as the Revolver of the nineties, which may or may not have been a controversial stance.
 The other contender that springs to mind is Smith & Mighty's Bass Is Maternal.
-Both records just sound better and better every time I hear it.
-I loved the record and played it endlessly at the time, and still I didn't even grasp all the factors that played into its brilliance.
+Both records just sound better and better every time I hear them.
+I loved Becoming X and played it endlessly at the time, and still didn't even grasp all the factors that played into its brilliance.

 I caned all the Luscious Jackson records back in August, a sort of grand finale to this whole nineties thing I was doing.
-I'd always loved this record in particular, but reveling in their entire body of work was a perfect way to end the summer, and it quickly became clear that they clearly deserved a spot in the old Parallax Hall of Fame.
-Firmly in the tradition of ESG and The Slits, with Fever In Fever Out they managed to turn in the grooviest dream pop album ever.
+I'd always loved this record in particular, but reveling in their entire body of work was a perfect way to end the summer, and it quickly became clear that they deserved a spot in the old Parallax Hall of Fame.
+Firmly in the tradition of groove-heavy outfits like ESG and The Slits, with Fever In Fever Out Luscious Jackson managed to turn in the grooviest dream pop album ever.

 Dorothy Ashby's Afro Harping is an inescapable staple of the Gardens, keying into the whole jazz mosaic concept as firmly as any record I can think of.
 Lovely playing over lush arrangements, this languid soul jazz is of a piece with things like David Axelrod's contemporary records and the output of label-mates Rotary Connection.
-Shades of exotica in evidence throughout, this also prefigures a certain seventies jazz sensibility borne out on labels like Mainstream and CTI, along with figures like Roy Ayers Ubiquity, Lonnie "Liston" Smith & The Cosmic Echoes and Johnny Hammond.
-Accordingly, it loomed large over the late nineties as well.
+Shades of exotica in evidence throughout, this also prefigures a certain seventies jazz sensibility borne out on labels like Mainstream and CTI, along with figures like Roy Ayers Ubiquity, Lonnie Liston Smith & The Cosmic Echoes and Johnny Hammond.
+Appropriately enough, it loomed large over the late nineties as well.

 I'm talking in part about the whole Kirk Degiorgio/late-period 4 Hero wing of what would come to be called future jazz.
 Degiorgio in particular took great pains to trace the music's roots back into jazz and funk.
-His Op-ART Hall Of Fame was essential reading at the time, and was how I found out about Breeze From The East.
+His Op-ART Hall Of Fame was essential reading at the time, and it was how I found out about Breeze From The East in the first place.
 Woebot later featured the record in his monster Jazz breakout that capped off his blog's original run.
-Similarly, it epitomizes the jazz mosaic sensibility.
+Another early incursion into jazz mosaic territory.